 - Rinse out the shampoo and conditioner.
 As the shampoo works its way down the hair, it also rinses out the conditioner.

-Apply conditioner only on the bottom 2/3rds of your hair.
+Apply conditioner only on the bottom two-thirds of your hair.
 If you condition the scalp, you will only weigh down your flat hair even more.

 Air Dry for Volume